Hvaheterdu/rock-paper-scissors/README.md

 ## Prerequisite

-This game has been written with Python3 and requires the _pygame_ module.
+This game has been written in Python3 and requires the *pygame* module.

-If you haven't installed the module, you can using _pip_
+Install the module using *pip*

 ```
 $ pip install pygame